-West Chester, PA’s grunge exuding, heavy rocking, sludgy maestros, BACKWOODS PAYBACK, released their latest album on August 3rd.
+West Chester, Pennsylvania‘s grunge exuding, heavy rocking, sludgy maestros, BACKWOODS PAYBACK, released their latest album on August 3rd.

-“Future Slum” arrived via CD, Vinyl, and Digital formats directly from the band.
-They didn’t do it extravagantly.
-There wasn’t six months of torturous teasing from a label, they banged this beauty out and let it loose upon the world on their own.
+‘Future Slum‘ arrived via CD, Vinyl, and Digital formats directly from the band.
+BACKWOODS PAYBACK didn’t do it extravagantly.
+There weren’t six months of torturous teasing, they banged this beauty out and let it loose upon the world on their own.
 DIY all the way, baby.
-But if paying them the attention they deserve, you’d have noticed that they most certainly did it properly.
+But if you’ve been paying them the attention they deserve, you’d have noticed that they most certainly did it properly.

 “The new Backwoods Payback album ‘Future Slum’ slips the mind toward nostalgia, yet hurls you blissfully forward in its modernized heavyweight angst.
 Wrapped up in no sense of nonsense, ‘Future Slum’ is genuine smiles through trails of gasoline tears.
 Pure fire.”

-‘Future Slum‘ is indeed fire.
-From the first stream, which then stayed on repeat for five hours straight, ‘Future Slum‘ overwhelmed me.
+The album is indeed fire.
+From the first stream, which stayed on repeat for five hours straight, ‘Future Slum‘ overwhelmed me.
 The album is audibly and emotionally jarring in righteously beautiful ways.
 We talked about it on the Electric Beard Of Doom for Episode 104, and hopefully corrupted many new listeners.

 There are absolutely zero reasons to not listen to this album.
 Each song of ‘Future Slum‘ stands on its own.
 There is no filler, no song can be disregarded as an afterthought.
 This album contains more pure humanity than an entire nation.

-Witness a Backwoods Paypack live show, find one near you in the dates below.
+Witness a Backwoods Payback live show, find one near you in the dates below.

-- – Dec.
-15 – Guidos, Frederick MD (w/Admiral Browning, Rebreather, Yatra, Crooked Hills, Byrgan, Dee Calhoun)
+– Dec.
+15 – Guidos, Frederick MD (w/Admiral Browning, Rebreather, Yatra, Crooked Hills, more)